gmichnikov/gm-84-plus/readme.md

 - Be able to toggle animated drawing on and off
 - Be able to click on Trace mode, which then shows x/y values while moving mouse around

-- [ ] For a list of pre-selected graphs, provide sliders on various coefficients so that users can see how changes to those coefficients affect the graphs (e.g. lines, quadratics, trig)
-- [ ] Find the point(s) of intersection of two selected graphs
-- [ ] Find the point(s) where a graph cross the x-axis

 **Day 3**: Add pre-selected graphs and make it easy to load them in, along with the associated sliders.
 Add logic to calculate solutions and intersections of two graphs.
 Goals for the day:

 - Include y = mx + b with sliders for m, b
 - Include y = ax^2 + bx + c with sliders for a, b, and c
 - Include y = Asin(b(x + c)) with sliders for a, b, and c

 **Day 4**: Finish anything that is not complete, and implement bonus features.